riteshbsingh/restaurant_app/README.md

 cd restaurant_app
 ```

-### 3. Install the dependencies for both the frontend and backend:
+### 3. Install the dependencies for both the frontend and backend and Run:

 * Install backend dependencies:
 ```bash